IParty with Victorious: Production

 iParty with Victorious was produced as episodes 311–313 of iCarly.
 It does not count as a Victorious episode.

 Victoria Justice appears in iCarly for the second time for "iParty with Victorious", following her appearance as Shelby Marx in the special "iFight Shelby Marx" (Sam also comments on Tori Vega's resemblance to Shelby Marx on the computer).
 Leon Thomas III, Daniella Monet, and Lane Napper also make return appearances, having appeared in the episodes "iCarly Saves TV", "iPsycho", and "iWas a Pageant Girl" respectively.

 The crossover special also marks Kenan Thompson's brief return to Nickelodeon.
 Thompson previously starred in the Nickelodeon shows All That and Kenan & Kel and had done voice work on The Mighty B!.
 Victoria Justice is credited with the iCarly cast in the opening sequence while the rest of the Victorious cast are credited during the in-show credits.
 Kenan Thompson is mentioned during the ending credits.

-While in Kenan Thompson's house, "The Joke Is On You" by Niki Watkins, "Give It Up" by Elizabeth Gillies and Ariana Grande, performed in the Victorious episode "Freak the Freak Out", and "Number One (My World)" by fictional Ginger Fox was played.
+While in Kenan Thompson's house, "The Joke Is on You" by Niki Watkins, "Give It Up" by Elizabeth Gillies and Ariana Grande, performed in the Victorious episode "Freak the Freak Out", and "Number One (My World)" by fictional Ginger Fox is played.